Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type trace.
+This function is equivalent to function EventEmitter.on for event type trace.
 The registered listener function is called for every trace message sent by the solver, the trace message is passed as a parameter to the function.

 Alternatively, you can use function redirectOutput to redirect all solver output (including the traces) to a stream.